Department Head, Communication and Media: June Deery

 Kimball, M.—Ph.D.
 (University of Kentucky); technical writing; information design; graphic design; digital humanities; the history of data visualization.

 Search, P.—M.A.
 (Goddard College); visual design theory and practice; interaction design and multimediate art; computer animation and hypermedia interface design; indigenous knowledge and interaction design; multiliteracy models for intercultural communication.

 Whitburn, M.—Ph.D.
 (University of Iowa); history and teaching of technical communication; history of rhetoric; rhetoric bibliography; history of English studies.

 Zappen, J. P.—Ph.D.
-(University of Missouri); contemporary rhetorical theory; digital rhetoric/digital media; design and implementation of community information systems.
+(University of Missouri); digital rhetoric/digital media; contemporary rhetoric; contemporary American literature.

 Professor of Practice